Skeleton Regression: A Graph-Based Approach to Estimation with Manifold Structure: Simulations

 For the Yinyang data, we cut the skeleton into $5$ disjoint components during the skeleton construction process according to the Voronoi Density weights.
 We take the median, 5th percentile, and 95th percentile of the 5-fold cross-validation Sum of Squared Errors (SSEs) for each parameter setting of each method on the 100 datasets.
 We present the smallest median SSE for each method in Table \ref{table:Yinyangd1000} along with the corresponding best parameter setting.

 We observed that all the skeleton-based methods (S-Kernel, S-kNN, and S-Lspline) perform better than the standard kNN in this setting.
 That is, the skeleton better captures the geometric structures of the data and improves the downstream regression performance.
 The three skeleton-based methods have similar performance on this simulated Yinyang data, but S-Lspline method can be preferred in this case in terms of computation as it does not require the skeleton-based distance computations.
-The spectral method SpecSeries and the kernel machine learning approach Fast-KRR both perform worse than the classical kNN.
+The spectral method SpecSeries, the kernel machine learning approach Fast-KRR, and the 3-layer MLP autoencoder regressor all perform worse than the classical kNN.
 The underlying data structure being comprised of multiple disconnected components in this case can diminish the power of such manifold learning methods.
 Ridge and Lasso regression, despite the regularization effect, resulted in relatively high SSEs.
 Therefore, the skeleton regression framework has the empirical advantage when dealing with covariates that lie around manifold structures.

 In Figure \ref{fig::Yinyangd1000Numknots}, we present the median SSE of the S-Lspline, S-Kernel, and S-kNN methods on skeletons with various numbers of knots.
 The vertical dashed line indicates $[\sqrt n] = 51$ knots as suggested by the empirical rule, where $n$ is the training sample size.
 The empirical rule seems to produce satisfactory results in this simulation study, roughly identifying the ``elbow'' position, but it's advised to use cross-validation for fine-tuning in practice.